rockettheme/docs/Docs/joomla/platform/extensions.md

 ![][update_extension1]

 :   1. **Update** Navigate to the Update menu from within the Extension Manager.
-[38%, 11%]
+[38%, 11%, nw]
     2. Select the extension(s) you wish to update.
-[44%, 21%]
+[46%, 22%, ne]
     3. **Update** This button applies the discovered updates to selected extensions.
-[22%, 7%]
+[20%, 7%, nw]
     4. **Find Updates and Purge Cache* This will scan your extensions for available updates.
 Purge cache will refresh your update cache.
-[22%, 20%]
+[20%, 23%, nw]
     5. **Options** Allows you to set update permissions and cache cycle times.
-[22%, 35%]
+[20%, 37%, nw]

 From there, you'll want to hit the **Find Updates** button (point 4) to get a complete list of extensions.
 If you know an extension has an available update, and it doesn't appear in this list, you can try selecting **Purge Cache** (point 4) which will remove the existing update cache and refresh the list.